 Section 8.
-The Chairman of the Board of Directors
+The Chair of the board of directors

-- 1. The Chairman of the Board of Directors shall be elected, after report of the Nomination Committee, from among those members who meet the requirements laid down for this purpose in the Articles of Association of the Company. - 2.
-The ordinary power to call the Board of Directors, to establish the agenda for its meetings and to lead the debates falls on the Chairman of the Board of Directors.
-However, the Chairman must call the Board of Directors and include on the agenda the business to be transacted when this is requested by at least one-third of its members or by the Lead Independent Director referred to in Section 10 below. - 3.
-In addition to the duties conferred by statute and by the Articles of Association, the Chairman of the Board of Directors will discharge the following duties: - (a) Leading the Board of Directors, ensuring the effectiveness of its performance. - (b) Preparing and submitting to the Board of Directors for discussion a schedule with dates and business to be transacted, ensuring that the Board of Directors dedicates enough time to strategic matters. - (c) Organizing and liaising with the Chairs of board committees with regard to the periodic evaluation of the Board of Directors and, if appropriate, of the Chief Executive Director or chief executive. - (d) The definition and review of the refreshment programs for directors, where circumstances so require. - 4.
-In the case of an equality of votes, the Chairman shall have a casting vote.
+- 1. The Chair of the board of directors shall be elected, after report from the Nomination Committee, from among those members who meet the requirements laid down for this purpose in the Articles of Association of the Company. - 2.
+The ordinary power to call the board of directors, to establish the agenda for its meetings and to lead the debates falls on the Chair of the board of directors.
+However, the Chair must call the board of directors and include on the agenda the business to be transacted when this is requested by at least one-third of its members or by the Lead Independent Director referred to in section 10 below. - 3.
+In addition to the duties conferred by statute and by the Articles of Association, the Chair of the board of directors will perform the following duties: - (a) Leading the board of directors, ensuring its effective proceedings. - (b) Preparing and submitting to the board of directors for discussion a schedule with dates and business to be transacted, ensuring that the board of directors dedicates enough time to strategic issues. - (c) Organising and liaising with the Chairs of board committees with regard to the periodic evaluation of the board of directors and, if appropriate, of the CEO or chief executive officer. - (d) The definition and review of the refreshment programs for directors, where circumstances so require. - 4.
+In case of an equality of votes, the Chair shall have a casting vote.

 Section 9.
-The Deputy Chairman of the Board of Directors
+The Deputy Chair of the board of directors

-- 1. The Board of Directors shall necessarily appoint a Deputy Chairman, after report of the Nomination Committee, who shall replace the Chairman should this latter find it impossible to perform their duties or be absent, or when the Chairman should so decide. - 2.
-The Board of Directors may also appoint more than one Deputy Chairman.
-In such case, the position defined in the previous paragraph shall fall upon the First Deputy Chairman, who shall, in turn, be replaced in case of necessity by the Second Deputy Chairman and so on and so forth.
+- The board of directors shall necessarily appoint a Deputy Chair, after report from the Nomination Committee, who shall replace the Chair should this latter find it impossible to perform their duties or be absent, or when the Chair should so decide. - 2.
+The board of directors may appoint more than one Deputy Chair.
+In such case, the position defined in the previous paragraph shall fall upon the First Deputy Chair, who shall, in turn, be replaced in case of necessity by the Second Deputy Chair and so on and so forth.

 Section 10.
-The Lead Independent Director
+The Lead Independent Director (LID)

-- 1. Where the Chairman of the Board of Directors would discharge executive duties, the Board of Directors shall, with the abstention of the executive directors and after report of the Nomination Committee, necessarily appoint a Lead Independent Director from the independent directors. - 2.
-The Lead Independent Director shall have the following powers: - (a) Requesting that the Chairman calls the Board of Directors and adds new items on the agenda.
-The Chairman shall be bound to attend to such requests. - (b) Liaising with, meeting with and echoing the concerns of non-executive directors, being authorized to call for such purposes and should they deem it appropriate, meetings of independent directors. - (c) Leading, if appropriate, the annual evaluation of the Chairman of the Board of Directors and coordinating, if appropriate, the succession plan. - (d) Contacting investors and shareholders to learn of their points of view for the purposes of forming an opinion on their concerns, namely with regard to the company's corporate governance system. - (e) Chairing the Board of Directors in the absence of its Chairman and of the Deputy Chairmen, should there be any.
+- 1. Where the Chair of the board of directors would discharge executive duties, the board of directors shall, with the abstention of the executive directors and after report from the Nomination Committee, necessarily appoint a Lead Independent Director from the independent directors. - 2.
+The Lead Independent Director shall have the following powers: - (a) Requesting that the Chair calls the board of directors and adds new items on the agenda.
+The Chair shall be bound to attend to such requests. - (b) Liaising with, meeting with and echoing the concerns of non-executive directors, being authorised to call for such purposes and should they deem it appropriate, meetings of independent directors. - (c) Leading, if appropriate, the annual evaluation of the Chair of the board of directors and coordinating, if appropriate, the succession plan. - (d) Contacting investors and shareholders to learn of their points of view for the purposes of forming an opinion on their concerns, namely with regard to the company's corporate governance system. - (e) Chairing the board of directors in the absence of its Chair and of the Deputy Chairs, should there be any.

 Section 11.
-The Secretary of the Board of Directors
+The Secretary of the board of directors